mwfj/reactor_server_cpp/docs/architecture.md

          Dispatcher, EventHandler
 ```

 Layers 1–2 are the transport.
 Layers 3–5 are the protocol.
 Layer 6 is the gateway (upstream connectivity).
+Layer 7 is the inbound traffic-management middleware (rate limiting).
 HTTP/1.x and HTTP/2 are parallel handlers at Layer 3, selected by `ProtocolDetector` at connection time.
 Both converge on the same `HttpRouter` at Layer 4.
 ConnectionHandler supports both inbound (server) and outbound (client) connections.

 ## Core Components